naiyerasif/site/content/blog/2018/2018-08-05-communicating-with-containers-on-docker-network.md

 }
 ```

-Enable CORS for the Angular app to let it communicate with the endpoint `/hello`.
+To let the Angular app call this endpoint, we'll have to enable CORS.
 To do this, edit `application.yml` file and add the following configuration.

 ```yaml
 # greeter-api/src/main/resources/application.yml